ada-school/front-end-challenge/README.md

 ## Submit your solution

-Once you're done, please send us an email to [talento@ada-school.org](mailto:talento@ada-school.org) with your repository link.
+Once you're done, please send us an email to [tech@ada-school.org](mailto:tech@ada-school.org) with the subjet: TECH_CHALLENGE_[YOUR NAME] and a link to your repository link.
 After you submit your code, we will review it and contact you to discuss next steps.

 Good luck! 💪